 Students participate in core clerkships in internal medicine, neurology, obstetrics and gynecology, pediatrics, primary care, psychiatry, and surgery, as well as a core rotation in rehabilitation medicine and pain management and 2 weeks of elective study.

-As a culmination of this phase, students take a comprehensive clinical skills exam, a series of simulated patient encounters that assess your skills in communication, taking patient histories, conducting physical examinations, and clinical reasoning.
+This phase culminates in a comprehensive clinical skills exam, a series of simulated patient encounters to assess communication skills, physical examination, and clinical reasoning.

 Phase Two Sample Schedule

-This schematic represents our Phase Two schedule.
-During Phase Two, students engage in a transition to clinical care orientation week and rotate through clerkship training in one of four schedule tracks over 45 weeks.
-The four different track schedules are depicted.
+This schematic represents the Phase Two schedule.
+During Phase Two, students engage in a transition to clinical care orientation week and rotate through clerkship training in one of four schedule tracks over 45 weeks, as depicted.

 All students participate together in longitudinal courses in Phase Two, irrespective of track.

-Two-week electives are selected according to track schedules.
+Two-week electives are scheduled according to track selections.

 Phase Three: Advanced Skill Development, Individualized Exploration, and Readiness for Residency

-Phase Three begins with a four-week structured independent learning course to prepare for the U.S. Medical Licensing Examination (USMLE) Step 1 examination and a three-week structured independent learning course to prepare for the USMLE Step 2 Clinical Knowledge examination.
-Then, students spend 35 weeks completing longitudinal educational experiences, including a capstone project for HSS.
-In addition to a clinical rotation in the emergency room and a critical care medicine (ICU) rotation, each student completes a sub-internship, or advanced clerkship, in either internal medicine, pediatrics, obstetrics and gynecology, or surgery.
+Phase Three begins with a four-week structured independent study course to prepare for the U.S. Medical Licensing Examination (USMLE) Step 1 examination and a three-week structured independent study course to prepare for the USMLE Step 2 Clinical Knowledge examination.
+Then, students spend 35 weeks completing advanced clinical rotation experiences, including a capstone project for HSS-SHEP.
+In addition to required clinical rotations in the emergency room and a critical care unit (ICU), each student completes a sub-internship, or advanced clerkship, in either internal medicine, pediatrics, obstetrics and gynecology, or surgery.
 There are 12 weeks of elective time.
 Phase Three culminates in a transition to residency course.

 Phase Three Sample Schedule

 This schematic represents our Phase Three schedule.
-Students complete two structured courses to prepare for the USMLE Step 1 and Step 2 Clinical Knowledge exams, a 4-week clerkship in emergency medicine, a two-week ICU rotation, a 4-week sub-internship (advanced clerkship), 12 weeks of electives, and a 4-week transition to residency course; this schematic provides one example, as schedules vary.
+Students complete two structured courses to prepare for the USMLE Step 1 and Step 2 Clinical Knowledge exams, a 4-week clerkship in emergency medicine, a 4-week ICU rotation, a 4-week sub-internship (advanced clerkship), 12 weeks of electives, and a 4-week transition to residency course.
+This schematic provides one example; schedules vary.

-The MD in Medicine educates exemplary physicians and academic leaders in primary care and has a set of core standards to measure progress in skills specific to the practice of medicine.
+The MD in Medicine educates students to become exemplary physicians and academic leaders in primary care.
+It uses a defined set of core standards to track progress in competencies essential to the practice of medicine.

-Our learning objectives and assessments of learning outcomes are linked to our overall Educational Program Objectives (EPOs)
+The learning objectives and assessments are explicitly aligned with the overarching Educational Program Objectives (EPOs)

 Educational Program Objectives